erlzhang/erl.im/_posts/2018-08-25-kindlepush-en.md

 I searched and compared with some productions for news subscription.
 I finally choose *Kindle4rss* and ordered it for one year.

 I'm so careless to find that a lot of articles are uncomplete until nearly one month later.
-Some of them contain only first one of the multiple pages in the article of webiste.
+Some of them contain only first one of the multiple pages in the article of website.
 I mistook it for the invalid news from *CanKaoXiaoXi* for there is no hint of that.
-I also sent a email to *Kindle4rss* but there is no result.
+I also sent an email to *Kindle4rss* but there is no result.
 As a programmer, I decided to make it by myself.

-**Principle:** Simple, easy to develope.
+**Principles:** Simple, easy to be developed.
 It should be completed within a week during my lunch break.

 The thread is simple: